My Thoughts on Tailwind

 I'm not outright saying utility classes are bad, though.
 But you want components of the same type to look the same on your project, so I think it's a better approach to start by creating basic component classes (like 'button' or 'alert') and then use utility classes to create smaller variations.

-There is more to it than just creating a one-to-one property to utility class conversion, though.
-If you have a bg-dark-blue utility class, I'd say it should also set the text color because when would you ever want to have a dark blue background without a lighter text color?
+utility class, I'd say it should also set the text color because when would you ever want to have a dark blue background without a lighter text color?
 And if you really need a different text color, you can add a separate class in the specific cases where you want it.
-But if you go the Tailwind route, you have to remember to add text-light whenever you use your bg-dark-blue.
+But if you go the Tailwind route, you have to remember to add text-light

-The people who seem to treat Tailwind as their religion will say "you can easily do the same thing using @apply".
+".
 They are technically right.
 However, not only does the Tailwind documentation explicitly discourage you, it also defeats the point of using Tailwind in the first place.
 You might as well just write CSS.

 Don't forget that Tailwind adds an additional build tool to your development process.
 This is not much of a problem in itself, since we use a bunch of build tools all the time nowadays, but it's still something to keep in consideration.
 If you use pure CSS, you could just put your CSS file on any webserver and it will just work.